Guidance

 Strengths

-• Weekly discussions between the DWP FRS Team Leader and the ONS FRS Lead provide an opportunity to discuss any newly emerging quality concerns and/or updates on actions taken to mitigate previously identified risks.
+• Weekly discussions between the DWP FRS Team Leader and the ONS FRS Lead provide an opportunity to discuss any newly emerging quality concerns and/or updates on actions taken to mitigate previously identified risks

-• Wider bilateral meetings between senior leaders in ONS and DWP allow for the opportunity to address any issues as they emerge, discussing the potential for mitigation strategies and future developments.
+• Wider bilateral meetings between senior leaders in ONS and DWP allow for the opportunity to address any issues as they emerge, discussing the potential for mitigation strategies and future developments

 • Formal agreements, whether they be contracts or MOUs, are carefully scrutinised by Data Security, Data Protection, Legal and Commercial teams to ensure that they are fit-for-purpose.
-This provides a clear line of accountability.
+This provides a clear line of accountability

 Limitations

-• No material limitations have been identified in the communication with data supply partners.
+• No material limitations have been identified in the communication with data supply partners

 5. Quality assurance principles, standards and checks by data supplier (matrix score A2)

-This relates to the validation checks and procedures undertaken by the data supplier, any process of audit of the operational system and any steps taken to determine the accuracy of the data.
+This section relates to the validation checks and procedures undertaken by the data supplier, any process of audit of the operational system and any steps taken to determine the accuracy of the data.

-5.1.
-Survey interview and post-interview quality assurance
+5.1 Timeline of interview and post-interview quality assurance

-Microsimulation is central to DWP’s use of the data.
-Therefore, careful attention is paid to the accurate collection of survey information followed by meticulous data processing, editing, and quality assurance.
 ONS, NatCen and NISRA carry out a range of editing tasks on the captured survey response data, before its transmission to DWP.
-An overview of these stages and timeline is given below:
+An overview of these stages with an indicative timeline is given below:

-Figure 5: Data supplier processing
+Figure 5: Survey data supplier processing

 One of the benefits of interviewing using Computer Assisted Personal Interviewing (CAPI) is that in-built checks can be made at the interview stage.
 This helps to check respondents’ answers and that interviewers do not make keying errors.
 There are checks to ensure that amounts are within a valid range and cross-checks which make sure that an answer does not contradict a previous response.